 If you keep trying the same old thing, you will keep getting the same shitty result.
 In a post I wrote on my blog, I talk about a concept that I use called Time Chunking which is going against everything we’re taught in school.
 However, the concept of Time Chunking is a prime example of how you can turn the fear of change into being highly productive.

 If you say you’ve just got too much on your plate to try and build into your schedule time to do what matters most, then put yourself in my shoes.
-I run multiple business now and yet as I said in the beginning of this post, I have more free time in a day than most people have in a week.
+I run multiple businesses now and yet as I said at the beginning of this post, I have more free time in a day than most people have in a week.

-Life is a game and you have to be willing to change in order to live the good life.
+Life is a game and you have to be willing to change to live a good life.
 I once had not a minute to spare, was stressed out, underpaid, and hated Mondays!

 Now I have a life where every day is the weekend for me and I get to help people build businesses they love and it’s all thanks to implementing this little thing called — productivity.
 Who would have thought, right?

 Share with me what you’re having a hard time with in your life when it comes to productivity.
 What could you be doing to be more productive?
 What are some of the challenges you face?
 Share your tips and tricks on productivity.
 Leave your thoughts in the comment section below and I will personally respond. 🙂